How To Drain Coolant Toyota RAV4

 Task Safety Precaution

-Check engine temperature Confirm it’s cool to the touch
+Check engine temperature Wait until the engine is cool to the touch

-Prepare for coolant disposal Use a clean drain pan for toxic fluid
+Collect old coolant Use a clean drain pan and sealed container

 How to Properly Drain Coolant From Your RAV4